 Sora was shaking with adrenaline and a faint smile split her lips.
 Lori’s a mess … what was that crash?
 Did she throw her over a desk or into a wall?
 And when did Kari have a brother?
 Her reaction when Lori mentioned his … pet?
 She hates him!
 Did Kari learn her vicious side from her brother?
 I guess he has a gang too or maybe he’s with the Bratva, it would explain a lot.

 The door opened again.
 Sora peeked around the corner to find Lori limping down the hall.
 She’s probably going into the bathroom around the corner.
-She’ll be lucky if no staff see her, classes are going to start in like fifteen minutes.
+She’ll be lucky if no staff see her, classes are going to start in like twenty minutes.

 Curious, she followed, keeping her ears focused on her footsteps.
 Sora noticed several students looking after Lori with horrified expressions before quickly doing whatever they could to divert their attention.
 Sora couldn’t see her past the crowd of students, hurrying to their classes and away from Lori.
 Lori slumped against the wall twice with a stifled cry before entering the bathroom.
 A dull metallic scent lifted into her nose and mixed with Lori’s horrible stench.
 She could distinguish small spots of red across the ground.
 Blood … did Kari really get that rough with her?

 Sora stopped outside the girl’s bathroom.
 Lori’s vicious tone was affirmed as she yelled.
 “Get out—and don’t breathe a word or I’ll kill you!”
 Sora shifted to let two terrified girls run out of the bathroom.
 Is it really that bad?
-She froze as she heard soft weeping coming from inside, too quiet to be hear normally.
-Sora began to hum darkly, but cut off as Lori’s voice cracked, but still held a cornered fierceness.
+She froze as she heard soft weeping coming from inside, too quiet to be heard normally.
+Sora began to hum darkly but cut off as Lori’s voice cracked, but still held a cornered fierceness.
 “Who’s out there?”

 She heard me humming?
 Pursing her lips, Sora walked into the bathroom and leaned against the opposite wall to Lori, studying her appearance.
 Her clothes were torn and blood ran down her legs, arms, and stomach as she huddled against the wall.